golangci/misspell/README.md

 [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Lists_of_common_misspellings/For_machines).
 Unfortunately, this list had to be highly edited as many of the words are obsolete or based on mistakes on mechanical typewriters (I'm guessing).

-Additional words were added based on actually mistakes seen in the wild (meaning self-generated).
+Additional words were added based on actual mistakes seen in the wild (meaning self-generated).

-Variations of UK and US spellings are based on many sources including:
+Variations of UK and US spellings are based on many sources, including:

 * [Comprehensive* list of American and British spelling differences (archive)](https://web.archive.org/web/20230326222449/http://tysto.com/uk-us-spelling-list.html) (with heavy editing, many are incorrect)
 * [American and British spelling (archive)](https://web.archive.org/web/20160820231624/http://www.oxforddictionaries.com/us/words/american-and-british-spelling-american) (excellent site but incomplete)